heyrebornofficial/re-born/cms/technology-team/shim-min-seop.md

 tags: technology-team
 ---

-Shim Min-seop is a product designer with a master's degree from Kyunghee University.
-He has previously worked as a Design Planning Director at BD Partners Co., Ltd. and a design team leader at OMA IT division.
+Shim Min-seop is a previously worked as a Design Planning Director at BD Partners Co., Ltd. and a design team leader at OMA IT division.
 He is currently the Lead Product Designer of Hey Re:born and a judge for the Post Office Design Contest.
 He has also previously worked as a Responsive Designer at Crypto Solutions.

 ‍